 7. Dry your sheets on low heat or hang them to dry.

 High heat when drying causes wrinkling, shrinking, and over-drying, which can weaken thread fiber.
 Dry on low and check your sheets toward the end.
 You’re better off pulling them out ever-so-slightly damp than over-drying them.

 As an alternative, you can go green and save money by drying your sheets outdoors.
 It gives them a pleasant, fresh scent and it saves energy.
-If your line dried sheets feel a bit crisp or rough to the touch, toss them in the dryer on low for just a few minutes (ideally with dryer balls) to help soften them up a bit.
+If your line-dried sheets feel a bit crisp or rough to the touch, toss them in the dryer on low for just a few minutes (ideally with dryer balls) to help soften them up a bit.